A walk around the marinaA walk around the marina

 ©A walk around the marina|Alexandre Lamoureux

-A welcome accessible to all the commitment of the Bénodet Tourist Office
+Accessible to everyone the commitment of Bénodet Tourist Office

 An inclusive approach